eeshdarthvader/CloudUp/README.md

 1. If the module is native to a platform (like node-postgres), it should be listed under `dependencies` in `./app/package.json`
 2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
 Examples of such modules are `material-ui`, `redux-form`, and `moment`.
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.

-### Further Readings

-See the wiki page, [Module Structure — Two package.json Structure](https://github.com/chentsulin/electron-react-boilerplate/wiki/Module-Structure----Two-package.json-Structure) to understand what is native module, the rationale behind two package.json structure and more.

-For an example app that uses this boilerplate and packages native dependencies, see [erb-sqlite-example](https://github.com/amilajack/erb-sqlite-example).

 ## CSS Modules